StarCubey/bonk-rating-bot/doc/reference.md

 abbreviation = "c1"
 # Currently only one algorithm supported.
 algorithm = "OpenSkill"
-# These mean rating and rating scale values are based on the elo scale.
+# These mean rating and deviation scale values are based on the elo scale.
 mean_rating = 1500
+# Rating scale is the deviation of the derivative of the
+# win probability function.
-rating_scale = 173.72
+rating_scale = 315.09
-# The deviation of a new player in the natural rating scale.
+# The deviation of a new player divided by the rating scale.
-# You can multiply it by the rating_scale to get the devaition.
-unrated_deviation = 2
+unrated_deviation = 1.1108
-# deviation_per_day^2 is added to the players' deviation^2 (variance) every day.
+# deviation_per_day^2 * rating_scale^2 is added to the players' deviation^2 (variance) every day.
-# Uses natural rating scale.
-Of course, exact implementation depends on algorithm.
+# Exact implementation depends on algorithm.
-deviation_per_day = 0.045
+deviation_per_day = 0.037

+# Optional

+# Conservative rating estimate.
+The number of standard deviations to subtract from
+# the rating when calculating the displayed rating.
+cre = 0
 ```